Key takeaways:

 There are also patient assistance programs through manufacturers that offer free or low-cost prescription medications to Medicare enrollees.

-In some cases, you may get a better price for your medication by using a GoodRx coupon instead of your Medicare coverage.
+In some cases, you may get a better price for your medication by using a GoodRx discount instead of your Medicare coverage.

-Medicare Part D provides Medicare enrollees with coverage for prescription medications.
-While Part D covers a variety of medications, as well as certain vaccines and medical supplies, some enrollees still face high prescription medication costs.
-This is the case despite reforms like the upcoming changes in 2025 that will cap annual out-of-pocket costs for prescription medications at $2,000.
+Medicare Part D provides coverage for prescription medications.
+While Part D helps pay for a variety of brand-name and generic medications, as well as certain vaccines and medical supplies, some enrollees still face high prescription medication costs.
+This can happen even with new reforms — including the $2,000 cap on annual out-of-pocket costs for prescription medications covered by your Part D plan, which started in 2025 — and will increase to $2,100 in 2026.

 Depending on where you live, your state may offer programs to help you navigate prescription medication costs.
-A good place to start is your local Department of Aging.
-This U.S. Department of Health and Human Services office can help you find the best Medicare plan for the coverage you need.
+A good place to start is your local Area Agency on Aging, which you can find through the Eldercare Locator.
+These agencies can connect you with Medicare counseling and help you find the best Medicare plan for the coverage you need.

 Some states even have their own cost-saving programs for older adults.
 For example, Pennsylvania runs PACE and PACENET.
 These programs help eligible residents get prescription medications at reduced costs.

-Alternatively, you can find out if your state has a State Pharmaceutical Assistance Program by using Medicare’s search tool.
+You can also find out if your state has a State Pharmaceutical Assistance Program by using Medicare’s search tool.
 These programs are state-run and help qualifying residents pay for prescription medications.

-The Medicare Extra Help/Low-Income Subsidy program is a federally funded program for people covered under a Medicare Part D plan.
-It helps reduce enrollees’ out-of-pocket costs by limiting their deductibles and copays.
-To qualify, your income and assets must be under a certain limit.
+The Medicare Extra Help/Low-Income Subsidy program is a federally funded benefit for people covered under a Medicare Part D plan.
+It helps reduce enrollees’ out-of-pocket costs by lowering or eliminating monthly premiums, deductibles, and copays.
+To qualify, your income and assets must be under certain limits.

 Most people who are eligible for Extra Help benefits receive significant savings on Part D prescription medication costs.
 These savings include: